UFC 243 Whittaker vs. Adesanya: Start time and how to watch

 It's impossible to call, which makes for a compelling, must-see fight.

-Discuss: UFC 243 Robert Whittaker vs. Israel Adesanya: Start time, how to watch or stream and full fight card
+Discuss: UFC 243 Whittaker vs. Adesanya: Start time, how to watch or stream and full fight card

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.